-5.2 Data Selection and Sample Sizes
+5.1 Data Selection and Sample Sizes

 In the following we analyze the derived speed spectra integrated over all CTOF measurement cycles within the full measurement period DOY 174-220 1996 under the condition that the simultaneously measured proton bulk speed falls within a well-defined narrow speed range.
-To give an overview of the number of cycles that we can include for the long-term analysis, we show in Figure 5.1 the histogram of the maximum reached E/q-steps (corresponding to the lowest applied energy-per-charge value in the electrostatic analyzer) for all measurement cycles in which a 5-minute average proton speed was measured within the intervals [330 km/s, 340 km/s], [490 km/s, 500 km/s], [500 km/s, 510 km/s], and [510 km/s, 520 km/s] and where the condition of more than 500 transmitted PHA words is met.
-We find that we have about a factor 10 more available cycles in the slow wind than in the fast wind, due to the low number of fast wind streams and the unfortunate CTOF telemetry scheme (as discussed in section3?).
-Furthermore, we also observe the characteristic two populations of ESA stop-steps in the rising flank of He2+ (lower steps) and H+ (higher steps) which have only a small overlap in the slow wind and no overlap in the fast wind.
+To give an overview of the number of cycles that we can include for the long-term analysis, we show in Figure 5.1 the histogram of the maximum reached Epq-steps2 for all measurement cycles in which a 5-minute average proton speed was measured within the intervals [330 km/s, 340 km/s], [490 km/s, 500 km/s], $[500 \,\mathrm{km/s}, 510 \,\mathrm{km/s}]$, and $[510 \,\mathrm{km/s}, 520 \,\mathrm{km/s}]$ and where the condition of more than 500 transmitted PHA words is met.
+We find that we have about a factor 10 more available cycles in the slow wind interval than in each of the fast wind intervals.
+This is mainly due to the low number of fast wind streams that could be measured at the SOHO site during solar minimum in 1996 and partly due to the unfortunate CTOF telemetry scheme that yields an over-proportional number of cycles with an extremely low number of transmitted PHA counts in the fast wind periods (as discussed in section ??).
+We further see that the distributions of the ESA stop-steps consist of two different populations for solar wind (proton) speed intervals.
+This is because the ESA stops either in the rising high-speed flank of He2+ (lower Epq-steps) or in the high-speed flank of H+ (higher Epq-steps) depending on the solar wind density and temperature.
+In general, for any given solar wind speed the ESA is stopped already in the He2+ flank when the wind is dense and/or cold as then the threshold in the SSR rate is more easily reached at a given Epq-step (see section ??).

-For the goal of a comparative analysis of speed spectra over a relatively large speed range it is crucial to only take into account cycles that cover a sufficiently large span in E/q-steps in order not to artificially cut-off the low-speed part of the speed spectra.
-This is particularly important for the investigation of an ion set with a wide span in mass-per-charge since those ions with higher m/q-values are always cut-off at higher individual speeds at the common ESA stop-step.
-Therefore, already before the fit of the long-term data, we have to set an additional filter concerning the minimum stop-step so that down to this E/q-step we can avoid count contributions from all cycles that did not reach to this minimum step and thus for all relevant ions no bias is introduced until the corresponding speed is reached.
+For the goal of a comparative analysis of long-term integrated speed spectra over the same cycles and a relatively large speed range it is crucial to only take into account those cycles that cover a sufficiently large span in Epq-steps in order not to artificially cut-off the low-speed flank of the spectra for certain ion species.
 In order to find a compromise between the highest possible number of included cycles and a reasonably wide speed range for a high number of ion species it is a natural choice to set the minimum stop-step filter in the gap of the bimodal stop-step distribution.
-This way, we lose a considerable fraction of the cycles, but as can be seen in Figure 5.1 the statistics of our sub-sample is still comparable to the overall number of cycles in the selected proton speed bins.
-On the other hand, this allows for a speed scan of ion species with mass-per-charge values as low as m/q = 2.3 down to about 2 thermal speeds below their speed distribution maximum as we show below.
+In this way, we lose a fraction of the cycles and might also introduce a small bias as we implicitly select low density/high temperature cycles.
+Yet, this is not a major problem as in this first analysis, we only aim to evaluate whether there can be found any signature of differential speeds in the long-term data at all, even when this is only the case under certain solar wind conditions.
+On the other hand, the selected ESA stop-step filter allows for a speed scan of ion species with mass-per-charge values as low as m/q=2.3 down to about 2